hhuang999/swarmGPT/README.md

    ```bash
    export OPENAI_API_KEY="your-api-key-here"
    ```
+   For convinience, you can create a `key.sh` with the command above, which is automatically executed whenever you start you `pixi shell`.

 2. **Crazyswarm Configuration**: Configure your drone swarm by editing the `crazyflies.yaml` file in your Crazyswarm installation.
 SwarmGPT automatically locates this file at:
    ```